sean-connor/music-browser/README.md

 #### CSS (SASS)

-SASS is preferred when writing your CSS, but if you feel more confident with less, please use it.
+SASS is encouraged when writing your CSS.
 Try to demonstrate how preprocessors can be used in your development workflow to enforce DRY (Don't Repeat Yourself) principles.

 #### JavaScript